mscacco/interactiveDensityMap/README.md

 Shiny user interface (UI) and MoveStack in Movebank format.

 ### Artefacts
-The visualization produced by the App can be downloaded in *.png* format.
-The downloaded file is: `Leaflet_densityMap.png`
+`DensityMap.png`: The visualization produced by the App can be saved (via "Save Plot") in *.png* format to the "Output" folder in Moveapps

 ### Parameters
 `entity`: variable that the user wants to be rasterized as number of occurrences per raster cell.
 The user can choose one of `n_locations` (default), `n_individuals`, `n_species` or `n_studies`.